 “Although these new scoring systems offer theoretical advantages over pre-existing systems, whether they offer actual superiority with regard to reliability, responsiveness and validity remains to be seen.”10

 The entire study points to the use of MRI as a valuable tool until the end, which states in theory this should work, but that remains to be seen.
 In other words – there is a doubt that the latest in MRI enhancements help the patient’s situation.

 Supporting this finding is another research paper: Incredibly the paper cites that there is not much by way of published literature to help a doctor to have a proper consultation.

-Listen to what they say: “Osteoarthritis is a common condition managed in general practice, but often not in line with published guidance.
+“Osteoarthritis is a common condition managed in general practice, but often not in line with published guidance.
 The ideal consultation for a patient presenting with possible Osteoarthritis is not known.
-The aim of the study was to develop the content of a model Osteoarthritis consultation for the assessment and treatment of older adults presenting in general practice with peripheral joint problems.”12
+The aim of the study was to develop the content of a model Osteoarthritis consultation for the assessment and treatment of older adults presenting in general practice with peripheral joint problems.”

 There is a lack of consensuses of how to perform the proper consultation in determining how to help a patient.
 Here is what these researchers came up with: The model Osteoarthritis consultation included 25 tasks to be undertaken during the initial consultation between the doctor and the patient presenting with peripheral joint pain.
 The 25 tasks provide detailed advice on how the following elements of the consultation should be addressed:

 - provision of the diagnosis and written information,

 - promotion of exercise and weight loss,